dependabot/cli/README.md

 $ docker --version
 ```

-### Network internet is ambiguous
+### "Network internet is ambiguous"

 ```
 failed to start container: Error response from daemon: network internet is ambiguous (2 matches found on name)
 ```

-This error can occur when the CLI exits before getting to clean up
+This error can occur when the CLI exits before having an opportunity to clean up
 (e.g. terminating with <kbd>^</kbd><kbd>C</kbd>).
 Run the following command to remove all unused networks: